bigideaafrica/polariscloud/README.md

    - **Commune Wallet Registration Prompt:**

      Before entering your Commune wallet name, ensure that your wallet key is registered under our Polaris subnet on Commune.
-If you don’t have a registered Commune miner wallet, follow the instructions below to create and register one.
+If you don't have a registered Commune miner wallet, follow the instructions below to create and register one.

      **Sample Prompt:**